-15 György Zala, Archangel Gabriel (photograph © Municipal Library Budapest [FSzEK], Budapest Collection, Inv.-Nr.
-4584)
+16 György Zala, Archangel Gabriel, 1905, Millennial Monument, Budapest (photograph © FSzEK [Metropolitan Ervin Szabó Library], Budapest Collection, inv. no. 4584)

-The source of this is the legend of St Stephen.
-The story is that Archangel Gabriel appeared to Pope Sylvester in a dream, giving him a crown and telling him to give it to the emissaries of the pagan ruler who would come before him the next day.
-So while Archangel Gabriel formally corresponds with the angel on top of the colonne de victoire, the Column of Victory in Paris, the meaning behind this figure expresses a dynastic-national approach.
 A whole system of doctrines of public law is built around the Hungarian Holy Crown, the essence of which is that the king and the nation unite under the Holy Crown to form a single legitimate executive power.
 Power comes from the crown, which is a separate legal entity.
 The king is the head of the crown (caput sanctae regni coronae), and his head and limbs together form the body of the crown (totum corpus sacrae regni coronae).
-This, while an expression of independence and autonomy in the first place, could also be used to support the ideology of the Habsburg empire.
+This, while an expression of independence and autonomy in the first place, could also be used to support the ideology of the Habsburg Empire.
 The kings are no more than temporary manifestations of the thousand-year-long executive power derived from the unity of the chiefs and the crown.